wehappit/nsequence/README.md

 - `naive_technic`: If True and no inverse function is provided, uses a brute-force search to find the index.
 Defaults to False.
 - `exact_exception`:  If True, raises an exception if the term does not exactly match any sequence term.
 Defaults to True.

+### `count_terms_between_indices`
+Counts the number of terms between two indices in the sequence.

+#### Parameters
+- `index1`: The starting index.
+- `index2`: The ending index.

 ### `count_terms_between_terms`
-Counts the number of terms between two given terms in the sequence, using the sequence's inverse function to find their indices.
+Counts the number of terms between two given terms in the sequence.
+It uses the sequence's inverse function.

 This method is meaningful for sequences where a bijective (one-to-one and onto) relationship exists between terms and their indices.